BrawnyJavier/WeRentCar123/README.md

 Say what the step will be

 ```
 ### First, you will need to generate the database.
-To do so, open the .sln file contained in the .\WeRentCar123\BackOffice\WeRentCar123.sln using visual studio.
+To do so, open the .sln file contained in <br /> the .\WeRentCar123\BackOffice\WeRentCar123.sln
+<br /> using visual studio.
 Then, go to Tools>
 ```